 Full Tang Blade

-Whether It’s Dishwasher Safe or Not
+Whether It is Dishwasher Safe or Not

 Length of the Warranty

-By far, the design of the knife and the materials that the blade and the handle are made with are the most important elements to take into consideration when making such a purchase.
+By far, the design of the knife and the materials that the blade and the handle are made with are the most important elements to take into consideration when making the purchase.
 The perfect knife should have 67 layers of Damascus steel, this blade construction not only ensuring a superior durability but guaranteeing that the knife will cut through anything you desire as well, being up to any kitchen task possible.
 When it comes to the handle’s design, make sure that it offers a comfortable grip for you to not tire your arms too quick when using it.
 Also, check for the material used in its fabrication to be resistant to humidity and to boast a superior durability as well.

 A full tang blade provides an optimal balance when chopping, slicing, mincing, or dicing, this being the reason why we recommend that you check for the Japanese knife that has attracted your attention to boast this feature.
 If the knife offers an increased balance when working with it, you will have an easier time using it, your movements will be more precise, and the quality of the food that you prepare will also be of a superior quality.

-Japanese vs European Knives
+Japanese vs European Style Knives

-In the kitchen of a professional chef, there are high chances of stumbling upon a few Japanese knives as this type of cutlery is the preferred choice for those who know their way around the kitchen due to the superior design, sharpness, durability, and reliability that the knives boast.
+In the kitchen of a professional chef, there are high chances of stumbling upon a few Japanese style knives as this type of cutlery is the preferred choice for those who know their way around the kitchen due to the superior design, sharpness, durability, and reliability that the knives boast.
 This makes European knives a rare sight in professional kitchens, not presenting as much interest due to their lack of versatility when compared to their Asian counterparts.
-In the following, we will take a deeper look at the differences between these two knife design and construction styles to make it easier for you to understand why Japanese cutlery is such a popular option these days.
+In the following, we will take a deeper look at the differences between these two knife design and construction styles to make it easier for you to understand why Japanese cutlery is a popular option these days.

 Weight and Thickness